lhervier/dom-spring/README.md

 Again, look at the sample plugin for an example on how to use them.

-# Deploy the sample application
+# How to play with the sample application

-The sample app is deployed when the "com.github.lhervier.domino.spring.sample.feature" feature is activated in your Eclipse Update Site database.
-Or, if you are in a development environnement, when you deploy the "com.github.lhervier.domino.spring.sample" plugin to your local Domino Server using the XPages Debug plugin.
+## Settings on Domino Server

-As a standard Spring application, he sample app needs properties that are normally defined in the "application.properties" file.
+As a standard Spring application, the sample app needs properties that are normally defined in the "application.properties" file.
 But of course, with Domino, you don't have such a file.

 To define the properties, you can implement your own Spring PropertySource (See this document).
 Or you can use the NotesIniPropertySource that is installed by default with the main spring plugin.

 Long story short : You can simply define your properties in your server's notes.ini file.

+The awaited properties are :

+	# Database Configuration
+	db.driver=org.h2.Driver
+	db.url=jdbc:h2:mem:datajpa
+	db.username=sa
+	db.password=EMPTY_STRING

+	# Hibernate Configuration
+	hibernate.dialect=org.hibernate.dialect.H2Dialect
+	hibernate.hbm2ddl.auto=create-drop
+	hibernate.ejb.naming_strategy=org.hibernate.cfg.ImprovedNamingStrategy
+	hibernate.show_sql=false
+	hibernate.format_sql=true

+Note the use of the "EMPTY_STRING" keyword.
+This is because you cannot define a notes.ini variable to an empty value...

+## Import dom-spring update site into Domino Designer

+If you haven't imported the dom-spring source (contained in the "domino-osgi" folder), you must import the update site into Domino Designer :

+- Go to File/Preferences menu, in the "Domino Designer" section, and check "Enable Eclipse plug-in install"
+- Now, go to File/Application/Install menu.
+- Select "Search for new features"
+- Add a "Zip/jar location" and go find the zip that correspond to the dom-spring update site (the same file you use to install on your server).
+- Click Finish, and accept licences.
+- Designer will ask to restart.

+## Import the sample app code

+Import the projects stored in the "sample" folder.

+## Generate the update site

+Open the site.xml file, and click "build All".

+## Deploy to your Domino Server

+Deploy the generated update site using an Eclipse Update Site Database, or use the Domino Debug Plugin to plug you Domino Server to your Designer workspace.

+## Sample application endpoints

 The sample app endpoints are accessible using URLs like :